 Philosophy

-Philosophy surveys the history of human thought and studies the deepest concerns of human existence.
-It examines the intellectual heritage of the West in its historical roots and developments, but also addresses the central problems of the tradition in a systematic fashion, thereby giving the student a deeper insight into a significant aspect of his or her cultural heritage.
+Philosophy consists of a self-reflective, speculative search for the truth.
+Philosophy as a discipline surveys the history of human thought and studies the deepest concerns of human existence.
+It examines the intellectual heritage of the West in its historical roots and developments, but also addresses the central problems of the tradition in a reflective and systematic fashion, thereby giving the student a deeper insight into a significant aspect of his or her cultural heritage.

 Why Saint Martin's University?

-At Saint Martin’s, the study of philosophy is rich in the tradition of rigorous inquiry around the nature of reality and existence.
+At Saint Martin’s, the study of philosophy is rich in the tradition of rigorous inquiry concerning the nature of truth, reality, goodness, beauty and human nature.
 Participants in the Philosophy program are:

-- Encouraged to challenge their own perspectives as a method for increasing their understanding of the world.
+- Encouraged to challenge their own perspectives in an attempt to think otherwise as a method for increasing their understanding of the world.

-A minor in philosophy complements a variety of major areas of study including:
+A minor in philosophy complements a variety of major areas of study at Saint Martin's, including:

 - Religious studies